muratkeremozcan/obs/vaulto/Quotes.md

 -   ...talk that dances around thorns
 -   small men talk big
 -   if you're not upsetting anyone, you're not changing the status quo
+- -   one part of leadership is allowing others to do a worse job than you would
+-   leadership of creative people is mostly about enabling creative communication